 As I walked into his Brooklyn studio, Cory Arcangel was clicking commands into his Macintosh computer.
 Without touching a pen, he was drawing angles in black ink from across the room.
 Arcangel 5 bought a 1983 pen plotter printer on eBay and then, partly from necessity and partly from inspired curiosity, deftly hacked together the code I saw in operation.
 Springing from his chair, he grabbed the paper from the paused plotter arm.
 "I'll do it again!
 The program is 10 randomized, so they're different every time."
 Arcangel sees a beautiful irony in the thought that each piece of modern technology that rolls out will inevitably fall into obsolescence.
-The plotter printer was state-ofthe-art only a few decades ago and is now considered
+The plotter printer was state-ofthe-art only a few decades ago and is now considered 15 techno-waste.

-15 techno-waste.
 But touched by Arcangel's technical gifts, it's been transformed into a time machine.

 This May, just after Arcangel turns thirty-three, his latest exhibition will debut at the Whitney Museum.
 He has already exhibited at the Museum of Modern Art, the Tate, and the Smithsonian, notwithstanding the lack of an art degree (he studied at the Oberlin Conservatory of Music).
-This unconventional training may

-- servatory of Music).
 This unconventional training may underlie his versatility in crossing artistic disciplines.
-Using primarily digital tools, he generates drawings, 25 sculptures, photography, and videos; yet he is most known for his video games-namely the sly tweaks he - known for his video games-namely the sly tweaks he makes to popular games.
-The most anticipated piece at the Whitney is a group of room-sized projections of bowling games, programmed to roll only gutter balls. - Arcangel treated me to a preview by setting up the projections on a wall of his studio.
-Six screens show a retrospective of the bowling genre, from 1977's Atari 2600 with its blockish 8-bit imagery, up to 2001's Nintendo GameCube, whose humanoid ava- - 35 tars are strikingly odd, especially compared to the primitive animation.
+Using primarily digital tools, he generates drawings, sculptures, photography, and videos; yet he is most known for his video games-namely the sly tweaks he makes to popular games.
+The most anticipated piece at the Whitney is a group of room-sized projections of bowling games, programmed to roll only gutter balls.

+Arcangel treated me to a preview by setting up the projections on a wall of his studio.
+Six screens show a retrospective of the bowling genre, from 1977's Atari 2600 with its blockish 8-bit imagery, up to 2001's Nintendo GameCube, whose humanoid avastars are strikingly odd, especially compared to the primitive animation.
 "Is anything more absurd than virtual bowling?"
 Arcangel chuckled.
 "And gutter balls are just humiliating.
 That's the idea here-it's ridiculous, then sad, then oppressive.
-Failing seems funny - 40 for a while-then it flips."
+Failing seems funny for a while-then it flips."
 Indeed, a rising discomfort sets in with each repetition of animated frustration.